University of South Florida

 Kristen Bubis

-When Kristen Bubis received her paralegal certificate from USF’s Office of Corporate Training and Professional Education in 2018, she was a single mom working as an administrative assistant at a law firm, wishing she could learn new skills to boost her income and career options.
-It took just three months for her to land her first position as a paralegal.
+When Kristen Bubis received her paralegal certificate from USF’s Office of Corporate Training and Professional Education in 2018, she was a single mom working as a paralegal at a law firm, wishing she could earn the credentials that would boost her income and career options.
 Flash forward to today, with a real estate license under her belt, Bubis has returned to USF to earn a paralegal specialty certification, allowing her to specialize in real estate law as a paralegal.

 “If you want to get into a certain area of law, you have to have experience,” Bubis said.
 “The specialty certification is a great way to get into a career in a field of law that I’m interested in.”